Skip to main content

 Hiding UI elements in marketplace

-You can optionally hide the Back to Marketplace link, some tabs from the instance screen, and elements of the instance configuration wizard.
-This is useful if you want to prevent your customers from running tests from the Test tab or reconfiguring alert monitors for themselves.
+You can optionally hide the Back to Marketplace link, specific tabs from the instance screen, and elements of the instance configuration wizard.
+This is useful for preventing customers from running tests from the Test tab or reconfiguring alert monitors independently.

-To disable certain UI elements, add a screenConfiguration block to your prismatic.showMarketplace() or prismatic.configureInstance() invocations:
+To disable specific UI elements, add a screenConfiguration block to your prismatic.showMarketplace() or prismatic.configureInstance() invocations:

 Hide the 'back' link and 'monitors' and 'test' tabs